bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.102 built 2026-01-28
+## Taminations version 1.6.103 built 2026-02-15
 Copyright 2026 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Fix broken animation on small devices
-* Add button to copy animation image to clipboard
-* Add Squared Set Convention
-* Add Circle Rule
-* Add Ocean Wave Rule to SSD and Mainstream 2026
-* Fix animation for Grand Swing Thru and Spread
+* Trade the Deucey from thars
+* 1/4 Thru family from thars
 * Sequencer:
-  * Fixes for Spread
+  * Fixes for Hinge from uncommon formations
-  * Fix for Jaywalk when dancers are near each other
+  * Code for Ease Off
+  * Several improvements for Roll

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)